 After a hot breakfast, we light the hot tub which takes about 8 hours to heat up.
 Today, there is a few choices of free skiing, snowshoeing and rest for those who need it.
 In addition, we ensure we are maintaining the fire, essential for the hot tub!!!
-After a hard week of survival, we have a slap up and well earned BBQ.
+After a hard week of survival, we have the a slap up and well earned BBQ.
 The food is bought in and we have a large feast (which will never have tasted quite as good) after which we get cleaned up in the hot tub and sauna.
 It has been know that some relish that we're in survival mode and not too keen to clean up!

-Depart and head back to UK
+Head back to the UK.